JetBrains/teamcity-documentation/topics/multinode-setup.md

 ## Failover

-In the case of a failover, when the main node is no longer available either because of a crash or during maintenance, a secondary node can be granted with the "_Main TeamCity node_" responsibility and act as a main node temporarily or permanently.
+In the case of a failover, when the main node is no longer available either because of a crash or during maintenance, a secondary node can be granted with the _Main TeamCity node_ responsibility and act as a main node temporarily or permanently.

 Each secondary node tracks the activity of the current main node and, if the main node is inactive for several (3 by default) minutes, shows the corresponding health report.
-The "_Main TeamCity Node_" responsibility can be reassigned to another node via the TeamCity UI or REST API.
+The _Main TeamCity Node_ responsibility can be reassigned to another node via the TeamCity UI or REST API.
 However, if this inactivity has not been planned (that is, the main node has crashed), it is important to verify that no TeamCity server processes are left running on the inactive node.
-If you detect such processes, you need to stop them before reassigning the "_Main TeamCity node_" responsibility.
+If you detect such processes, you need to stop them before reassigning the _Main TeamCity node_ responsibility.

-If you use the standard NGINX proxy server, update node IDs and hostnames in the [reverse proxy configuration](#Proxy+Configuration) and reload the proxy server configuration after switching the "_Main TeamCity Node_" responsibility.
+If you use the standard NGINX proxy server, update node IDs and hostnames in the [reverse proxy configuration](#Proxy+Configuration) and reload the proxy server configuration after switching the _Main TeamCity Node_ responsibility.
 HAProxy and NGINX Plus proxy servers do not require manual configuration updates.

 To sum up, follow these steps in case of a failover:
 1. Wait for a server health report about the main node unavailability on the secondary node.
 2. Make sure the main node is stopped.
-3. Switch the "Main node" responsibility on the secondary node.
+3. Switch the _Main node_ responsibility on the secondary node.
 4. (if regular NGINX is used) Update the main node ID in the reverse proxy configuration and reload the config.

 ### Monitoring and Managing Nodes via REST API

-Starting from TeamCity 2022.10, you can use REST API to check the node status and reassign node responsibilities.
+Starting from TeamCity 2022.10, you can use the REST API to check the node status and reassign node responsibilities.

 To get the list of all online nodes, use: